dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 There are two types of selfish nodes:

 1 - which correctly participates in the routing process.
 However, it does not forward data packets to other nodes.
+Algorithm 1 implements this behavior in AODV, DSDV, OLSR, and DSR protocols in NS-2.

 2 - and what does not participate, drop control messages.